Sahin-Nayak/Todo_list_-Using-Python-/README.md

 # Todo_list_-Using-Python-
-This is a todo list which is made with the python language.
+This is a todo list which is made with the python language..